eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 layout: post
 tags : [javascript, Wire.js, Almond.js, RequireJS, IoC, dependency injection]
 title: "Wire.js builds using the Almond.js AMD shim"
-excerpt: "I have been using Wire.js while building a weather maps application for my employer"
 ---
-I have been using [Wire.js](https://github.com/cujojs/wire) while building a weather maps application for my [employer](http://www.hamweather.com/), dubbed *Aeris Interactive*.{{ excerpt_separator }} If you're not familiar with Wire.js, here's a short summary from their github page:

->Wire is an Inversion of Control Container for Javascript apps, and acts as the Application Composition layer for cujoJS.

->Wire provides architectural plumbing that allows you to create and manage application components, and to connect those components together in loosely coupled and non-invasive ways.
-Consequently, your components will be more modular, easier to unit test and refactor, and your application will be easier to evolve and maintain.

-In other words, Wire.js does dependency injection for javascript.
+I tend to geek out on things like dependency injection, so I've really enjoyed using [Wire.js](https://github.com/cujojs/wire).
+If you're not familiar with Wire.js, it's basically a dependency injection library for javascript.

+I'm using Wire.js on a weather mapping application called [Aeris Interactive](http://wx.hamweather.com/local/us/mn/minneapolis/interactive.html), which I am building my for my employer, [HAMWeather](http://www.hamweather.com/).
+The heavy lifting for Aeris Interactive is all done by an open source library I built for HAMWeather called [Aeris.js](https://github.com/hamweather/aerisjs).
+This means that most of the work I'm doing on Aeris Interactive is bootstrapping, configuration, and integration.

+Wire.js takes a lot of the grunt-work out of bootstrapping, and keeps all of my configuration where it belongs: in configuration files.
 So I can do something like this:

 {% highlight javascript %}
 // context/app.js